PASSIONATE ABOUT JESUS AND HIS CHURCH,

 I AM A LEADER WHO COMBINES EXPERTISE IN ACADEMIA AND PRACTICE

 What else…?
-Well, like any church worker, I drink lots of coffee and most working days find me spending at least an hour in a cafe hanging out with somebody.
-If you’ve ever wondered what church leaders do all day, now you know.
-(Though I do work quite hard outside of those times, I promise!)
 As well as good coffee, I like good food and good wine.
-I love to read – which is probably somewhat obvious! – and I really like spending time with my friends who make me laugh.
-But if you know me, you know that I’m an introvert and I need a rhythm of solitude and space too.
-I usually get that in the local swimming pool, when I write this blog or hanging out at my desk at college.
+I love to read and I really like spending time with my friends who make me laugh.
+My husband is the best of those friends!
+But, if you know me, you know also that I’m an introvert and I need a rhythm of solitude and space.
+I usually get that in the local swimming pool, when I write this blog or hiding at my research desk at college.